DarkGhostHunter/Preloader/README.md

 This package generates a [PHP 7.4 preloading](https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.preload) script from your Opcache statistics automatically.
 No need to hack your way in.

+> If you're looking for preloading your Laravel project, check [Laraload](https://github.com/DarkGhostHunter/Laraload).

 ## Installation

 Require this using Composer into your project